South Carolina Gamecocks: Rivalries

 South Carolina's foremost rival is Clemson University.
 The two institutions are separated by just over 125 mi and have been bitter rivals since Clemson's founding in 1889.
 A heated rivalry continues to this day for a variety of reasons, including the historic tensions regarding their respective charters along with the passions surrounding their athletic programs.
-The annual South Carolina-Clemson football game is the longest uninterrupted series in the South and the third longest uninterrupted series overall, first played in 1896 (four years after South Carolina's inaugural season), and played every year from 1909 to 2019.
-The 2020 football game did not occur due to scheduling amidst the COVID-19 pandemic, but the rivalry is scheduled to continue for the 2021 football season.
+The annual South Carolina-Clemson football game was previously the longest uninterrupted series in the South and the third longest uninterrupted series overall, first played in 1896 (four years after South Carolina's inaugural season), and was played every year from 1909 to 2019.
+However, the 2020 football game did not occur due to scheduling amidst the COVID-19 pandemic, although the rivalry was resumed in the 2021 football season and remains ongoing through the 2023 football season.
 Their baseball programs consistently qualify for the NCAA playoffs and frequently earn berths to the Men's College World Series in Omaha, Nebraska.

 South Carolina continues to develop rivalries with other members of the SEC's East Division.
 South Carolina's main SEC rival has been the University of Georgia due to its proximity and the many years of competition before the Gamecocks joined the SEC.
 The "Halloween Game" against the University of Tennessee has the potential to be a big football game every year.
 Another notable rivalry within the East Division is the Gamecocks' men's soccer rivalry with the University of Kentucky.
 The only two SEC members that sponsor varsity men's soccer have played in the same conference since 2005, first in Conference USA and now in the Sun Belt Conference, with their games known as the SEC Derby.

 When South Carolina was a member of the ACC (1953–1971), there was an intense rivalry with the University of North Carolina, particularly in basketball, since Frank McGuire had coached UNC but moved to Columbia to coach the Gamecocks.
 The rivalry was renewed in football during the 2007 season, with the Gamecocks defeating the Tar Heels 21–15.